Here's how you can use the services offered by the Wiener Staatsoper at home:

 You can watch the live broadcasts and recordings from our videothèque directly via our web site on your computer or laptop, optimally on a TV set or beamer connected to it.

-All you need is a current browser and Flash and no additional software in order to immediately enjoy the broadcast.
+All you need is a current browser and no additional software in order to immediately enjoy the broadcast.

 Using the Smart TV app